florentpoujol/Project-FPS/readme.md

 # Project FPS

-A WIP generic multiplyer FPS made with [CraftStudio](http://craftstud.io).
+A WIP generic multiplayer FPS made with [CraftStudio](http://craftstud.io).

 Features as of 04/08/2014 :